Guaymas: Fishing

+In Guaymas was where in 1969, shrimp farming was first carried out in Latin America, by M. en C. Maria Concepcion Rodriguez de la Cruz.
+Although not for commercial purposes, but as part of the work being carried out at the National Fisheries Institute.
+Although the technical work continued at the Scientific and Technical Research Center of the University of Sonora (CICTUS), and in Puerto Peñasco, Sonora, many years passed before this technique could be implemented commercially, which happened in 1985.

+The states of Sinaloa and Sonora were the pioneers in this activity, where cultivation was mostly carried out with wild white shrimp postlarvae, although there are currently some laboratories dedicated to the controlled production of these stages, the cost of production makes cultivation with wild organisms more profitable.

 Agriculture

 The irrigation infrastructure for agriculture in addition to 186 wells, also includes the Ignacio Alatorre Dam that is located in the Guaymas Valley with a total capacity of 27.7 million cubic meters; and the heat water repressive in Vícam with extraction capacity of 15.3 million cubic meters of water and 345 kilometers of coated conduction channels.

 Agriculture in the municipality takes place on a total area of 42,291 hectares, of which 22,000 hectares are located in the Yaquis communities and the Guaymas valley.
 17,296 hectares are irrigated, and 2,995 hectares of moisture or temporary.